collectivenectar/collectivenectar/README.md

-- 👋 Hi, I’m @collectivenectar
+- 👋 Hi, I’m Jonathan Harvey, aka @collectivenectar
 - 👀 I’m interested in open source and decentralizing projects
 - 🌱 I’m currently learning how to build an iOS app in Godot
 - 💞️ I’m looking to collaborate on apps, games, anything that is non-violent and just helps humans to be more awesome to each other in general.